 - Trouble sleeping

-You will be asked about your child’s symptoms and medical history.
+A doctor will ask about your child’s symptoms and past health.
 A physical exam will be done.
 The doctor will listen to your child’s lungs.
 Your child may be referred to a specialist.
-A pulmonologist focuses on the lungs.
-An allergist/immunologist focuses on allergies.

 Treatment options include the following:

 Medicine used to treat asthma may be long-term or short-term.